 Leeks will thrive with carrots, spinach, onions, sage, and thyme.
 Leeks should not be planted by peas or beans.

 dill, onion, spinach, squash, strawberries, tomatoes, sage, and thyme.
-Don't plant carrots with tomatoes or dill.
+Do not plant with brassicas (broccoli, kale, cabbage, collards, Brussels sprouts, kohlrabi, and cauliflower).

 Melons grow well with corn, squash, marigolds, nasturtiums, sunflower, sage, and thyme.